-NOW THEREFORE, The Mayor and City Council of the City of Dunwoody hereby ordains and approves the Special Land Use Permit 16-021 of this said property to allow a reduction of the required 12 foot sidewalk width in the Dunwoody Village Overlay District to 6 feet as conditioned below:
+NOW THEREFORE, The Mayor and City Council of the City of Dunwoody hereby ordains and approves the Special Land Use Permit 16-021 of this said property to allow a reduction of the required 12 foot sidewalk width in the Dunwoody Village Overlay District.
+Development shall be in substantial compliance with Exhibit A below:

-- 1. The Planting Strip along Dunwoody Village Parkway shall remain six (6) feet in width. - 2.
-The sidewalk shall be a minimum of six (6) feet in width.
+Exhibit A: Drawing showing eight (8) foot wide sidewalk cross-section

-SO ORDAINED AND EFFECTIVE, this day of , 2016.
+SO ORDAINED AND EFFECT TVE , thisday of, 2016.

 Approved by:

 Dennis Shortal, Mayor

-Approved as to Form and Content
+Attest: Approved as to Form and Content

-Attest:

-Sharon Lowery, City Clerk
+Sharon Lowery, City Clerk City Attorney

-City Attorney

 SEAL

-Page 1 of 1
+OPTION 4